dataminer-site/dataminer-site.github.io/_posts/2024-01-26-multi-database-support-in-duckdb.md

 DuckDB's pluggable storage engine architecture enables many use cases.
 By attaching multiple databases, data can be extracted in a transactionally safe manner for bulk ETL or ELT workloads, as well as for on-the-fly data virtualization workloads.
 These techniques also work well in combination, for example, by moving data in bulk on a regular cadence, while filling in the last few data points on the fly.

 Pluggable storage engines also unlock new ways to handle concurrent writers in a data platform.
-Each separate process could write its output to a transactional database, and the results could be combined within DuckDB – all in a transactionally safe manner.
-Then, data analysis tasks can occur on the centralized DuckDB database for improved performance.
+Each separate process could write its output to a transactional database, and the results could be combined within DataMiner – all in a transactionally safe manner.
+Then, data analysis tasks can occur on the centralized DataMiner database for improved performance.

 We look forward to hearing the many creative ways you are able to use this feature!